noahfalk/coreclr/Documentation/design-docs/code-versioning-profiler-breaking-changes.md

 ## Likely ways you will see behavior change ##

 1. There will be more JITCompilation events, and potentially more ReJIT compilation events than there were before.
-  - **Question:** When an IL code body that has been instrumented by the profiler using RequestReJIT is jitted multiple times by the runtime, precedence suggests the first JIT compilation should emit ReJITCompilationStarted/ReJITCompilationFinished.
-However when the same instrumented IL code body is jitted again by the runtime should the runtime emit JITCompilation events, ReJITCompilation events, or something else?
-The easiest/fastest performing option within the runtime is to generate ReJITCompilation events.
-  - **Question 2:** Same thing, but for methods that have not been instrumented by RequestReJIT.
-When these methods are jitted multiple times the easiest/most performant runtime option would be to emit more JITCompilation events, but would some other event type be preferred?

-2. These JIT events may originate from a background worker thread that may different from the thread which ulimately runs the jitted code.
+2. These JIT events may originate from a background worker thread that may be different from the thread which ultimately runs the jitted code.

-3. Calls to ICorProfiler4::GetCodeInfo3 will only return information about the first jitted code body for a given FunctionID,rejitID pair.
-If profiler scenarios require an enumeration of every jitted code body a new API will need to be created and consumed.
+3. Calls to ICorProfilerInfo4::GetCodeInfo3 will only return information about the first jitted code body for a given FunctionID,rejitID pair.
+We'll need to create a new API to handle code bodies after the first.

+4. Calls to ICorProfilerInfo4::GetILToNativeMapping2 will only return information about the first jitted code body for a given FunctionID,rejitID pair.
+We'll need to create a new API to handle code bodies after the first.

-4. A by-product of the current runtime changes is that IL supplied during the JITCompilationStarted callback is now verified the same as if you had provided it during ModuleLoadFinished.
-This verification might be beneficial, but if there was a useful reason to continue not verifying it I could restore the original no-verification behavior.
+5. IL supplied during the JITCompilationStarted callback is now verified the same as if you had provided it during ModuleLoadFinished.

 ## Obscure ways you might see behavior change ##